Tax: History

 The first known system of taxation was in Ancient Egypt around 3000–2800 BC, in the First Dynasty of the Old Kingdom of Egypt.
 The earliest and most widespread forms of taxation were the corvée and the tithe.
 The corvée was forced labor provided to the state by peasants too poor to pay other forms of taxation (labor in ancient Egyptian is a synonym for taxes).
 Records from the time document that the Pharaoh would conduct a biennial tour of the kingdom, collecting tithes from the people.
 Other records are granary receipts on limestone flakes and papyrus.
 Early taxation is also described in the Bible.
 In Genesis (chapter 47, verse 24 – the New International Version), it states "But when the crop comes in, give a fifth of it to Pharaoh.
 The other four-fifths you may keep as seed for the fields and as food for yourselves and your households and your children".
 Samgharitr is the name mentioned for the Tax collector in the Vedic texts.
 In Hattusa, the capital of the Hittite Empire, grains were collected as a tax from the surrounding lands, and stored in silos as a display of the king's wealth.

 In the Persian Empire, a regulated and sustainable tax system was introduced by Darius I the Great in 500 BC; the Persian system of taxation was tailored to each Satrapy (the area ruled by a Satrap or provincial governor).
 At differing times, there were between 20 and 30 Satrapies in the Empire and each was assessed according to its supposed productivity.
 It was the responsibility of the Satrap to collect the due amount and to send it to the treasury, after deducting his expenses (the expenses and the power of deciding precisely how and from whom to raise the money in the province, offer maximum opportunity for rich pickings).
 The quantities demanded from the various provinces gave a vivid picture of their economic potential.
 For instance, Babylon was assessed for the highest amount and for a startling mixture of commodities; 1,000 silver talents and four months supply of food for the army.
-India, a province fabled for its gold, was to supply gold dust equal in value to the very large amount of 4,680 silver talents.
+India, a province fabled for its gold, was to supply gold dust equal in value to the large amount of 4,680 silver talents.
 Egypt was known for the wealth of its crops; it was to be the granary of the Persian Empire (and, later, of the Roman Empire) and was required to provide 120,000 measures of grain in addition to 700 talents of silver.
 This tax was exclusively levied on Satrapies based on their lands, productive capacity and tribute levels.